The Museum of the 20th Century

 The main hall of the Landscape Building provides a direct connection between Scharounplatz and Sigismundstrasse through a central atrium.
 Likewise, visitors can ascend the ramp parallel and adjacent to Potsdamer Strasse and navigate the upper pathways of the museum, which trace a zig-zag shape, finally leading visitors down to the site of St. Matthaus Kirche.

 The Landscape Building’s ramps are designed for barrier free wheelchair access with 6% slope inclination.
-The highest level of the building platform is 12.1m above ground level, which is 1.3m lower than the Nationalgalerie.
+The highest level of the building platform is 12.1 metres above ground level, which is 1.3 metres lower than the Nationalgalerie.
 The Opera building is still visible from the Nationalgalerie over the top of Landscape building and indeed, the views from the rooftop pathways of Landscape Building maintain constant reference to all adjacent historical buildings.

 The Landscape Building has a large, light filled temporary exhibition hall running through its core (15m wide, 12m high and 100m long).
 This space can contain large scale installations (on walls, on the ramp, above the submerged part of the ramp).
 The ramp leads down to the main exhibition spaces of the museum, which are located on the subterranean level.